Addiction Treatment and Rehab for Veterans

 - Teaching skills to deal with triggers and prevent a relapse.

-- Improving understanding of addiction and communication among family members.
+- Improving communication among family members.

 - Becoming connected with support groups like Alcoholics Anonymous and Narcotics Anonymous.